snap-stanford/snap-python/doc/source/reference/GenBaraHierar.rst

 - *Levels*: int (input)
     The number of expansions of the base graph.

-- *IsDir*: bool (input)
+- *IsDir*: boolean (input)
-    if false: ignore edge directions and consider edges/paths as undirected.
+    Indicates whether the edges should be directed or undirected.
+Defaults to directed.

 Return value: